VincentMccord/Vincentrepo/README.md

-The cottage industry system, also known as the putting-out system, was prevalent in Europe during the 18th century, involving decentralized production by rural households for urban markets.
+The global economy of the 19th century was characterized by the expansion of colonial empires, with European powers competing for territorial control, resources, and markets in Africa, Asia, and the Americas.